cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 Cado Security requires specific permissions in Google Cloud Platform (GCP) to function correctly.
 This document outlines the permissions needed, categorized by their functionality.
 For the most up-to-date permissions, please refer to the [Cado Security GCP Terraform Module](https://github.com/cado-security/Deployment-Templates/blob/main/gcp/modules/iam/main.tf).

-If these permissions are too broad for your environment, or if you have concerns regarding the scope of any permissions, please contact our support team at [support@cadosecurity.com](mailto:support@cadosecurity.com) for assistance in reducing the permission set while maintaining necessary functionality.
+Please contact our support team at [support@cadosecurity.com](mailto:support@cadosecurity.com) if you have any queries on permissions.
+Please see [here](/cado/deploy/cross/adding-gcp) for permissions for import from GCP into a Cado deployment in Azure or AWS, as opposed to deploying and importing in GCP.

 ## Permissions Overview

+"Minimal Permissions to Run" and "Core Platform Operations Permissions" are required in the project where Cado is deployed.
+"Acquisition Permissions" are required in any project where you wish to import data from.

 ### Minimal Permissions to Run